-Responsive Search Ads will, therefore, become the primary ad type available to advertisers in search campaigns.
+This change to the platform doesn’t mean your existing ads will stop running.
+It simply means that Responsive Search Ads will, become the primary ad type available to advertisers in paid search campaigns.

 Responsive Search Ads have been available for a few years now.
-At DOM, it’s a best practice to create ad groups composed of 1 Responsive Search Ad and 3 Expanded Text Ads.
+Before this change, it was a best practice at DOM to create ad groups composed of:

-According to internal Google data, Google claims that “advertisers that switch from expanded text ads to responsive search ads, using the same assets, see an average of 7% more conversions at a similar cost per conversion.”
+According to internal Google data, “advertisers that switch from expanded text ads to responsive search ads, using the same assets, see an average of 7% more conversions at a similar cost per conversion.”

-What Is an Expanded Text Ad (ETA) and a Responsive Search Ad (RSA)?
+What Is an Expanded Text Ad (ETA) compared to a Responsive Search Ad (RSA)?